microsoft/ignite-learning-paths-training/apps/apps50/demo-scripts/demo4.md

 * Go through the list of all analytics.
 Mention the line where `Local environment detected`
 * Go to our AKS cluster by the `az aks browse` command.
 * Go to our `Config and Storage > Config Maps` since this is where container configurations are stored.
-* Click on `cfg-my-tt-cart-cart-api`.
+* Click on `cfg-my-tt-cart`.
 Mention that the host section is blank.
 * Click on `EDIT`
 * Set the `HOST` value to the value of `HOST` from variables.txt
   - This is the host for the COSMOS DB